I’m not one for reviewing movies, so lets call this a brief one-sided discussion in which you are welcome to join in the comment section below.

 The reason I wanted to write a bit about Amirpour’s film is because it felt so new and original to me that it demanded a post of its own.

 A Girl Walks Home Alone at Night takes place in a close-to-empty Iranian town called Bad City.
 The film’s tone is new wave cool, with a spaghetti western vibe and a vampire-horror theme.
-Although her style of filmmaker is clearly influenced by many genres, I believe Amirpour’s film transcends all genre stereotypes.
+Although her style of filmmaking is clearly influenced by many genres, I believe Amirpour’s film transcends all genre stereotypes.
 With A Girl Walks Home Alone at Night, I felt like I was watching something important unfold before my eyes.
 It’s one of those films, like 8 1/2 or Mulholland Drive, that’s iconic the very moment it’s completed.

 I want to hear from you!
 What did you think about A Girl Walks Home Alone at Night?
 And if you haven’t seen it yet, be sure to rent it at your local video store or check it out on Netflix.